 FAQs

-Is it okay to leave some pencil lines in my watercolor art?
+Is it okay to leave pencil lines in my watercolor painting?